Information Governance and Data Security and Protection

 Community pharmacy contractors are required to give information governance assurances to the NHS each year via an online self-assessment.

 The Information Governance Toolkit was updated in 2019 to include the General Data Protection Regulations (GDPR) and the National Data Guardian’s ten data security standards and is now called the Data Security and Protection (DSP) toolkit.

-Pharmacies are contractually required to complete the DSP toolkit by March 31st each year.
+Pharmacies are contractually required to complete the DSP toolkit each year.
 Non-compliance is considered a breach of the NHS contract and could result in loss or request for return of funding for NHS Advanced Services.
 It is also a pre-requisite for provision of an NHSmail account so non-completion could impact on eligibility to be involved in the Community Pharmacist Consultation Service and fulfilment of the Pharmacy Quality Scheme criteria.

 Completing the Toolkit

 - Log-in to the NHS Digital DSP toolkit using your NHSmail email address